-- Find the previous profile but don't be bound by it! - Ask the archdeacon's PA to send you some samples or look on the diocesan website under vacancies. - Agree who is co-ordinating a small group?
+- Find the previous profile but don't be bound by it! - Ask the Bishop's Office to send you some samples or look on the diocesan website under vacancies. - Agree who is co-ordinating a small group?
 Someone from each parish?
 Do you have one or two people with particular IT/design skills who can create an attractive document?